Meet the staff and board members behind Water Watchers

 Dani Lindamood - Program Manager

 Dani was introduced to the Water Watchers in 2019 and officially joined the team in 2020 as Program Manager.
 Dani has a Master’s of Sustainability Management from the University of Waterloo and a certificate in Collaborative Water Management.
-Water has been a key feature throughout Dani’s career, grounding her work across multiple sectors include academia, science communications, international sustainable development, and water advocacy.
+Water has been a key feature throughout Dani’s career, grounding her work across multiple sectors including academia, science communications, international sustainable development, and water advocacy.
 Water has been important to Dani since birth and speaks to her as a symbol of the unity and connectivity of all life.
-When she’s not enjoying a swim or hike by the water, you can find her traveling, playing music, rock climbing, or enjoying a craft beer.
+When she’s not enjoying a swim or hike by the water, you can find her traveling, playing music, working on her novel, volunteering, or enjoying a craft beer.

 ”I believe in this work because water touches all life, creating an important entry point for all people to understand the value of the natural world, find their power to affect change, & advance the environmental movement."